Background: Customs Inspection User Fee (CUF)

 |Immigration vessel passenger fee (exempt areas)||$3.00 per passenger|

-Remittance of fees collected shall be accompanied by a statement which includes:
+Remittance of fees collected shall be accompanied by a statement including:

 - Number of tickets for which fees were required to be collected;